ecmwf/earthkit-data/docs/explanations/xarray/overview.rst

 Using to_xarray()
 ++++++++++++++++++

-We can convert :ref:`grib` data into an Xarray dataset by using :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` on a GRIB fieldlist object.
+We can convert :ref:`grib` data into an Xarray dataset by using :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` on a GRIB fieldlist object.

 .. code-block:: python